nguyenyenchi/Blog_website/README.md

-This repo stores the files I used to build my first personal [website](https://nguyenyenchicom.netlify.app/) for blogging.
+This repo stores the files I used to build my first personal [website](https://nguyenyenchicom.netlify.app/) with HTML, CSS, Eleventy, & Netlify CMS for blogging.

 ## Start
 This project was started thanks to: